 Today, the Internet is ubiquitous, and as a result, traditional marketing efforts have expanded into the digital realm.
 Here are some topics to consider when marketing your services online.

 Keywords are words or phrases that individuals might type into a search engine (like Google or Bing) when looking for something online.
-If, for instance, someone is trying to find a physical therapist in Phoenix, he or she might use keywords like “physical therapists in Phoenix” or “Phoenix physical therapy.”
+If, for instance, someone is trying to find a physical therapist in Phoenix, they might use keywords like “physical therapists in Phoenix” or “Phoenix physical therapy.”
+In that instance, you’d want to include those keywords in the big, H1 header on your page, in the body of the text, the meta description for the page, and the URL for the page itself, it if makes sense.
 For your keywords, go ahead and swap out your location for Phoenix—unless you, too, reside in the Valley of the Sun.

 Here’s some more advice: